kr-001/MeetingRommBooking/README.md

    cd server
    nodemon server.js
    ```
+4. You have to create a database in mongodb and 2 collections, 1 for rooms and 1 for users.
+5. After Creation, please find **users.json** and **rooms.json** file to insert data into respective collections in your db

-4. Access the application in your web browser at `http://localhost:3000`.
+6. Access the application in your web browser at `http://localhost:3000`.

 ## Technologies Used
 - **React**: Used for frontend.